MarkusPeitl/my-linux-scripts/docs/new-server-setup-ubuntu.md

 ```

 <br>
-- If you are you have prividledges there is no reason to use your root account to login via ssh anymore.
+- If your user now has sudo priviledges there is no reason to use your root account to login via ssh anymore.

 ```bash
 sudo nano /etc/ssh/sshd_config